runtimeverification/michelson-semantics/loop-invariants.md

 1. The invariant formula must be provided by the user; in general, inferring a loop invariant is undecidable.

 2. The invariant formula is only required to hold at designated invariant checkpoints.
 For C-style loops, those checkpoints should be:

-  - (a) before loop execution
+    a. before loop execution
-  - (b) after the initial execution of CC
+    b. after the initial execution of CC
-  - (c) after each loop body iteration and CC completes
+    c. after each loop body iteration and CC completes

-  In particular, the loop invariant is _not_ required to hold inside the loop body.
+In particular, the loop invariant is *not* required to hold inside the loop body.

-  Also note that the checkpoint occurring _after_ the loop CC is executed only matters when the CC is _effectful_, i.e. _not side-effect free_.
+Also note that the checkpoint occurring *after* the loop CC is executed only matters when the CC is *effectful*, i.e. *not side-effect free*.

 Why?
-The invariant must hold after the loop terminates --- which can only happen when the CC evaluates to false --- which implies the invariant must hold _after_ CC evaluation.
+The invariant must hold after the loop terminates --- which can only happen when the CC evaluates to false --- which implies the invariant must hold *after* CC evaluation.

 However, if the CC is side-effect free, then the program state before and after CC evaluation is identical.
 This allows for additional flexibility when picking checkpoint locations.
 In particular, the distinction between (a) and (b) evaporates.

 3. In this notation, we generally assume that the loop continuation guard is side-effect free.
 If it is not, the meaning of `¬CC` as a predicate should be understood only in terms of its boolean result without any side-effects.

 ### Stack Notation

 Since we are dealing with a stack-based language, we need a way to specify stack shapes in our Hoare rules.
 Thus, we have developed a typed stack notation.
 For example, the expression below:

 ```
 (T₁ E₁) ...
 (Tₖ Eₖ)